California Stewardship Alliance californiastewardship.org

 License AGPL-3.0-or-later

-GIS engine GeoPandas · OSMnx · Shapely · PyProj
+GIS Engine GeoPandas · OSMnx · Shapely · PyProj

 Routing NetworkX shortest-path (Dijkstra)

-Data cache 90-day TTL in data/{city}/
+Data Cache 90-day TTL in data/{city}/

-Run time ~30 seconds first run (data download); <5 s cached
+Run Time ~30 s first run (data download); <5 s cached

 Output Interactive HTML map · Per-project brief · Plaintext audit trail · CSV route inventory